-- Fill out a marriage license application using the Clerk-Recorder’s public computers or fill out an application online before you arrive.
+- Fill out a marriage license application using the Clerk-Recorder’s public computers in our lobby.

 - After you submit your application, get a service ticket and wait to be called to meet with a Vital Records Clerk.